palak-j/Heroku_Used_Car_Price_Prediction/README.md

 ## Dataset
 The dataset used in this project is an open-source dataset of used cars from Kaggle, consisting of 400,000 records and 26 features.
 After cleaning and preprocessing with Python, the final dataset includes:

-### Number of Features: 11
+Number of Features: 11 <br>
-Features: Car ID, City, State, Manufacturer, Model, Condition, Title Status, Odometer, Size, Car Type, Posted Date
+Features: Car ID, City, State, Manufacturer, Model, Condition, Title Status, Odometer, Size, Car Type, Posted Date <br>
-### Number of Records: 240,000
+Number of Records: 240,000

 ## Model Performance